You may think that you’re diet is healthy because you eat a variety of foods, but what if the foods you eat aren’t as healthy as you thought?

 Bitter Taste (Air/Space)

 Bitter taste is anti-inflammatory, anti-microbial, anti-viral and a powerful detoxifier.
 It supports the liver and cleanses the blood.
-It can also help with skin disorders. it also scrapes excess fat from the body.
+Bitter taste also helps with skin disorders, and scrapes excess fat from the body.
+Not the best taste, but bitter does amazing things for your health!

 In the mind it promotes feelings of self-awareness, mindfulness and going within.

-Foods that contain bitter taste are dandelion greens, coffee, black tea, dark chocolate, bitter melon, turmeric and aloe.
+Dandelion greens, coffee, black tea, dark chocolate, bitter melon, turmeric and aloe are all examples of bitter tasting foods.

 Astringent Taste (Earth/Space)